-This module is assessed by a combination of examination and continual assessment.
-In order for the continual assessment marks to count, you must achieve at least 40% in the exam component.
+This module is assessed by a combination of examination and assignment (coursework).
+In order for the assignment marks to count, you must achieve at least 40% in the exam component.
 If you achieve less than 40% in the exam, then the module mark will be just the exam mark.